 Slice big tasks up into small chunks.
 This coupled with the list making technique can allow you to do small things and do them one at a time rather than becoming overwhelmed trying to stay on task over a large task and a long time frame.

 7. Do not let your mind distract you – add things to your list and keep going.

-If your mind keeps talking to you about other things you need to do, avoid think about those other tasks right now.
-Write them down on your to do list and clear your mind then refocus on the original task.
+If your mind keeps talking to you about other things you need to do, avoid thinking about those other tasks right now.
+Write them down on your to-do list and clear your mind then refocus on the original task.

 8. Plan what you will be attending to ahead of time.

 Are you listening to a talk on your favorite topic?
 Will you be learning a new skill?
 In what area?
 Knowing why you are going to need to pay attention lets you stay focused when you need to and lets you go on autopilot when this is a fun attention-is-optional activity.

 9. Set a routine that gets you in the groove.